Combinatorics on words: Considered problems

 One problem considered in the study of combinatorics on words in group theory is the following: for two elements $x$, $y$ of a semigroup, does $x = y$ modulo the defining relations of $x$ and $y$.
 Post and Markov studied this problem and determined it undecidable, meaning that there is no possible algorithm that can answer the question in all cases (because any such algorithm could be encoded into a word problem which that algorithm could not solve).

 The Burnside question was proved using the existence of an infinite cube-free word.
 This question asks if a group is finite if the group has a definite number of generators and meets the criteria $x^n=1$, for $x$ in the group.

 Many word problems are undecidable based on the Post correspondence problem.
 Any two homomorphisms $g,h$ with a common domain and a common codomain form an instance of the Post correspondence problem, which asks whether there exists a word $w$ in the domain such that $g(w)=h(w)$.
-Post proved that this problem is undecidable; consequently, any word problem that can be reduced to this basic problem is likewise undecidable.
+Post proved that this problem is undecidable; consequently, any word problem that has a reduction from this basic problem is likewise undecidable.